SeakMengs/YT-Downloader/README.md

 sudo apt install ffmpeg

 # How to get?
-cd to folder project and compile YTDL.py or YTDLConsole.py
+cd to folder project and compile YTDL.py for GUI version or YTDLConsole.py for command-line version (command-lnie is not updated)

 # How to convert python file to exe for console version
 pip install pyinstaller <br>